awslabs/amazon-sagemaker-workshop/modules/Distributed_Training_CLI_Console.md

 10. Paste the bash script below into the `replicated.sh` file, and then change the text in the angle brackets (< >) as follows.
 Do NOT put quotes around the values you insert, or retain the brackets.

-- arn_role:  To get the value for this variable, go to the SageMaker console, click **Notebook instances** in the left pane, then in the 'Notebook instances' table, click the name of the instance you created for this workshop.
+- arn_role:  To get the value for this variable, go to the Amazon SageMaker console, click **Notebook instances** in the left pane, then in the 'Notebook instances' table, click the name of the instance you created for this workshop.
 In the **Notebook instance settings** section, look for the 'IAM role ARN' value, and copy its text.
 It should look like the following:  `arn:aws:iam::1234567890:role/service-role/AmazonSageMaker-ExecutionRole-20171211T211964`.

 - training_image:  select one of the following, depending on the AWS Region where you are running this workshop.
   - N. Virginia:  382416733822.dkr.ecr.us-east-1.amazonaws.com/linear-learner:latest